chipmc/RTC-Watchdog/README.md

 3) Use as an external watchdog timer when tied to the reset pin

 Thank you to Sridhar Rajagopol for the original DSRTC library.

+This work was sponsored by Jay Ham, Colorado State University - Thank You!